ukkz/claude-ts-mcps/README.md

 # Claude TypeScript MCP Servers

-A collection of Model Context Protocol (MCP) servers implemented in TypeScript to extend the functionality of Claude Desktop.
-This project enables developers to integrate Claude with various development tools and services.
+A collection of Model Context Protocol (MCP) servers aimed at software developers who use LLMs for development assistance.
+While many developers prefer Cline for its direct VSCode integration, it uses a pay-per-use API that becomes costly with heavy usage.
+This project leverages the flat-rate Claude Pro subscription by connecting Claude Desktop application with custom MCP servers, providing comparable development assistance capabilities without the variable costs.

 ## Overview